joolstorrentecalo/analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs license_billable_users %}

 The count of active users who can be billed for.
 Guest users and bots are not included.
 This value comes from the ping payload.
+Based on the [`license_billable_users`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/config/metrics/license/20210531204603_license_billable_users.yml) Service Ping metric.

 {% enddocs %}